 However, it is a great idea to visit Village Pizza.
 This storefront appeared in the opening credits of the show.
 Inside, tables come equipped with bottles of honey as well as boxes of cards from old games of Trivial Pursuit.
 The most popular pizza is Village Combo – with Canadian Bacon, pepperoni, sausage, olive, onion, and mushroom.

-Our favourite place in Roslyn for lunch & coffee is part bookstore, part coffeeshop, Basecamp Books and Bites, next to Roslyn Yard.
+Our favorite place in Roslyn for lunch & coffee is part bookstore, part coffee shop, Basecamp Books and Bites, next to Roslyn Yard.

 Roslyn Museum & Roslyn Theatre